MicrosoftDocs/learn/learn-pr/azure/build-node-cosmos-app-vscode/includes/2-create-cosmosdb-instance.md

 * Item size: a larger item increases RUs
 * Item indexing: performant indexing can decrease RUs
-* Item property count: if you index all your properties, more properties increases RUs
+* Item property count: if you index all your properties, using more properties will increase RUs
 * Data consistency: strong and bounded consistency levels consume more RU than other relaxed consistency levels
 * Type of reads: point read using an item's ID cost significantly fewer RU than queries
 * Query patterns: the complexity of a query affects how many RUs are consumed